crueter/CPMUtil/README.md

 To your project.

 [Releases](https://git.crueter.xyz/CMake/CPMUtil/releases) are created periodically.
 These include docs, tools, and the modules themselves, packaged in `docs`, `tools`, and `CMakeModules` subdirectories respectively.

+### Licensing

+CPMUtil follows the [GPLv3](./LICENSE).
+The definition of the GPL within the realm of scripts/CMake modules is a bit iffy, but it can best be defined that every project that uses CPMUtil *or* its tooling MUST be licensed under a form of GPL.

+* Remember: the point of the GPL is *specifically* to prevent corporations from taking open-source code and using it in their [proprietary junk](https://www.cs.vu.nl/~ast/intel/).
+Adding this to your permissively-licensed project *defeats the entire purpose* of the GPL!
+* If you don't like it, don't use it, or better yet, switch to the GPL.
+  - Or make your own... provided you DON'T look at CPMUtil's code!

 ### Changes